OpenRLHF/OpenRLHF/README.md

    --gradient_checkpointing \
    --use_wandb {wandb_token}

-# Customization of chat_template is also supported.
+# Customization of chat_template is supported.
 # --apply_chat_template
 # --input_key {JSON Key}
 # --tokenizer_chat_template {HF Chat Template}

+# Can also be used for continued pre-training
+# --pretrain_mode
 ```

 ### Reward Model Training